Skip to main content

 Result

-Our study will promote understanding of AI applications in graduate STEM programs and raise awareness of ways to ensure impartiality in AI implementation.
+Our study promotes understanding of AI applications in graduate STEM programs and raises awareness of ways to ensure impartiality in AI implementation.

-This study will produce a rigorous landscape analysis of current practices and motivations that are driving AI applications in graduate STEM education.
-In addition, NORC researchers will work with the graduate community toward creating community-based guidelines for evaluating applications of AI as they evolve.
-With Alfred P. Sloan Foundation’s support, this research aims to significantly advance the understanding of ways that AI can enhance graduate education.
+With Alfred P. Sloan Foundation's support, this study produced a comprehensive landscape analysis of the current practices and motivations driving AI applications in graduate STEM education.
+In addition, NORC researchers worked with the graduate community toward creating a community-based roadmap for evaluating applications of AI as they evolve.

 Project Leads